camwebb/wfo-salicaceae/wfo_editing_policies.md

 ## Comments

-The comments field should be used for clarifying information about the history and taxonomic status of the record.
+The stand-alone Comments field should be used for clarifying information about the history and taxonomic status of the record, as in the nomenclatural section of a published treatment.
+This discussion may combine comments on:

+ * The original use of the name and authors in the protologue (i.e., Nomenclatural References),

+ * The editors’ own choice to accept or reject a particular publication as the source of the taxonomic placement (Taxonomic Sources),

+ * Disagreement among authors concerning the taxon’s placement (disagreeing publications should be in Other Treatments)

+Publications should be cited using a ‘Smith (2001)’ format, and all discussed publications must be listed somewhere on the page.

+The mini-discussion should be signed by following it with `[XX, 2025-02-20]` (where XX is the reviewer initials, e.g., ‘QC’ or ‘CW’).

+_Do not_ use the Comments field in the ‘Add Reference’ popup for the above discussion.
+That reference-specific comment should be used only for some comment about the reference/publication/database itself (e.g., its availability).

-Policy on tracking our review status:
+### Tracking our review status

- * Rather than maintaining a separate tracking document or database, we can indicate the state of reviewing using one of two strings in the Comments section: `[Review in progress, XX, 2025-01-30]` or `[Review complete, XX, 2025-01-30]` where XX is the reviewer initials, e.g., ‘QC’ or ‘CW’.
+Rather than maintaining a separate tracking document or database, we can indicate the state of reviewing using one of two strings in the Comments section: `[Review in progress, XX, 2025-01-30]` or `[Review complete, XX, 2025-01-30]` where XX is the reviewer initials, e.g., ‘QC’ or ‘CW’.
 If a record is visited several times before being ‘done’ the date of the ‘Review in progress’ should be updated.

 ## IPNI Notifier